osisoft/Edge-Data-Store-Docs/content/configuration/general-configuration.md

 # General configuration

-You can configure Edge Data Store's components to produce and store diagnostics data at a designated health endpoint, and to send metadata for created streams.
+You can configure Edge Data Store's components to produce and store diagnostics data at a designated health endpoint and to send metadata for created streams.
 Edge Data Store's specific metadata is sent to Edge Data Store regardless of whether **EnableDiagnostics** is Enabled or its MetadataLevel.
 This only affects data sent to health endpoints.
 For more information about available diagnostics data, see [Edge Data Store diagnostics](xref:EdgeDataStoreDiagnostics).

 ## Configure general

-1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.

-1. Run a `PUT` command to the following endpoint, setting the parameters as needed: `http://localhost:5590/api/v1/configuration/system/general`

-   **Note:** `5590` is the default port number.
-If you selected a different port number, replace it with that value.

-   Example using `curl`:
+To update the general configuration:

+1. Using any text editor, create a JSON file that contains the storage runtime configuration.

+  - For the content structure, see [Parameters](#parameters).

+1. Save the JSON file with the name `General.config.json`.

+1. From the same directory where the file exists, run the following curl script:

    ```bash
    curl -d "{ \"EnableDiagnostics\":true, \"MetadataLevel\":Medium, \"HealthPrefix\":\"Machine1\" }" -X PUT "http://localhost:5590/api/v1/configuration/system/general"
    ```

+   Alternatively, run a `PUT` command to the following endpoint, setting the parameters as needed: `http://localhost:5590/api/v1/configuration/system/general`

+      **Note:** `5590` is the default port number.
+If you selected a different port number, replace it with that value.

 ## General schema